7 Tips for Salesforce Version Control Integration

 This information makes it easier to manage software revisions and updates.
-Perhaps a developer is making the same mistake multiple times.
-This is an opportunity to help this developer learn from their mistakes and become a stronger contributors, which will ultimately benefit development teams as a whole.
+Sometimes developers make the same mistake multiple times.
+This is an opportunity to help these developer learn from their mistakes and become a stronger contributors, which will ultimately benefit development teams as a whole.

 7. Continue Testing After Merging

 Utilizing Version Control is one aspect of a full DevSecOps pipeline.
 The code will go through more stages and changes on its way toward deployment.

 Continue testing your code to ensure proper functionality and maintained data security considerations.